-- (a) The contribution of the objective function from each decision variable is proportional to the value of the decision variable.
-For example, the contribution to the objective function in example (1.3) from making 5 desks is exactly five times the contribution to the objective function from making one desk. - (b) The contribution to the objective function for any variable is independent of the values of the other decision variables.
-For example, no matter what the value of x_2 , the manufacture of x_1 desks will always contribute $40x_1$ dollars to the objective function.
+- (a) The objective function's contribution from each decision variable is proportional to its value.
+For instance, in example (1.3), making 5 desks contributes exactly five times the value of making one desk. - (b) The contribution of any variable to the objective function is independent of other variables' values.
+For example, regardless of x_2 , producing x_1 desks always adds $40x_1$ dollars to the objective function.